Sv443/ComputerCraft-Projects/Farms/SugarcaneFarm/README.md

 pastebin get 1G6qAMMt startup.lua
 edit startup.lua
 ```
 5. Change the settings at the top of the file to match your farm size, fuel item and growing speed (if you have a mod that changes the growing speed of sugarcane, like PneumaticCraft, which I used in the screenshot above)
-  Just make sure the sugarcane doesn't grow faster than the turtle takes to move the full length in the X axis or it will get stuck!
 6. Press <kbd>Ctrl</kbd>, select `[Save]` and press <kbd>Enter</kbd>, then press <kbd>Ctrl</kbd> again, select `[Exit]` and press <kbd>Enter</kbd>
 7. Run the command `reboot` to start the program
 8. Confirm setting the home position with <kbd>Enter</kbd> once it is placed on the refueling station in the correct orientation